CrossSum: Beyond English-Centric Cross-Lingual Summarization for 1,500+ Language Pairs: The CrossSum Dataset

-We inspected the model outputs and found that many summaries were exactly the same as the references.
-Through closer inspection, we found that all the articles, the summaries of which are exact copies of references, had their identical counterparts in some other language occurring in the training set.
-During training, the models were successfully able to align the representations of identical articles (albeit written in different languages) and were able to generate the exact same output by memorizing from the training sample.
+We inspected the model outputs and found that many summaries were the same as the references.
+Through closer inspection, we found that their corresponding articles had a parallel counterpart occurring in the training set in some other language.
+During training, the model was able to align the representations of parallel articles (albeit written in different languages) and generate the same output by memorizing from the training sample.
 While models should undoubtedly be credited for being able to make these cross-lingual mappings, this is not ideal for benchmarking purposes as this creates unusually high ROUGE scores.
 We denote this phenomenon as `\textit{implicit leakage}' and make a new dataset split to avoid this.
-Before proceeding, we deduplicate the XL-Sum\footnote{XL-Sum is deduplicated using lexical overlap methods only.
-But due to the risk of implicit leakage, which is not lexical, we further perform semantic deduplication.} dataset using semantic similarity, considering two summaries $S_A,S'_A$ in language \texttt{A} to be duplicates if their LaBSE representations have similarity above $0.95$.
-We take advantage of the component graph mentioned previously to handle the leakage and assign all article-summary pairs originating from a single component in the training (dev/test) set of CrossSum, creating an even 80\%-10\%-10\% split for all language pairs.
-Since identical articles no longer appear in the train set of one language and dev/test set of another, the leakage is not observed anymore (Figure \ref{fig:leak}).
+Before proceeding, we deduplicate the XL-Sum dataset\footnote{XL-Sum has been deduplicated using lexical overlap methods only.
+But due to the risk of implicit leakage, which is not lexical, we further perform semantic deduplication.} using semantic similarity, considering two summaries $S_A, S_A'$ in language \texttt{A} to be duplicates of one another if their LaBSE representations have similarity above $0.95$.
+We take advantage of the component graph mentioned previously to address the leakage and assign all article-summary pairs originating from a single component in the training (dev/test) set of CrossSum, creating an 80\%-10\%-10\% split for all language pairs.
+Since parallel articles no longer appear in the training set of one and the dev/test set of another, the leakage is not observed anymore (Figure \ref{fig:leak}).
 We further validated this by inspecting the model outputs and found no exact copies.